balenamiaa/zi-study/design_system.md

 - Ensure color is not the only means of conveying information
 - Dark theme uses pink-tinted background for brand consistency
 - Light theme uses soft pink-tinted background for a calm, modern feel
+- Use CSS custom properties for consistent color application

+### Dark Mode

+- Apply appropriate color adjustments for dark mode
+- Test all components in both light and dark themes
+- Ensure adequate contrast in both modes
+- Use proper hex codes instead of rgba() for dark mode backgrounds
+- Use custom properties with proper fallbacks
+- Consider reducing visual intensity of certain elements in dark mode

 ## Iconography

 ZiStudy uses **Lucide Icons** for all iconography.
 Lucide provides a comprehensive, consistent set of modern, clean icons that align perfectly with our design aesthetic.
 All icons should use the ZiIcon component which wraps Lucide icons.

 ### Usage Guidelines
-- All icons should use the `ZiIcon` component with the appropriate icon from the `Icons` enum.
+- All icons should use the appropriate icon from the Lucide library
-- Standard size classes should be used (e.g., `text-sm`, `text-2xl`, etc.).
+- Standard size classes should be used (e.g., `text-sm`, `text-2xl`, etc.)
-- Color classes should follow our color system (e.g., `text-primary dark:text-primary-300`).
+- Color classes should follow our color system (e.g., `text-primary dark:text-primary-300`)
-- Icons should have appropriate aria-labels for accessibility.
+- Icons should have appropriate aria-labels for accessibility
+- Use consistent stroke width (preferably 1.5 or 2px)

 ### Icon Styling
 - Use consistent sizing within context (navigation, buttons, etc.)